amorijs/throque/README.md

 ## History

 throque was born from this pesky Node.js error: `Error: EMFILE: too many open files`.
-This error get's thrown when Node's file-system module has too many open files at once (obviously.) throque alleviates this problem by creating a decorated version of your function which Queues excessive calls until the appropriate conditions are met.
+This error gets thrown when Node's file-system module has too many open files at once (obviously.) throque alleviates this problem by creating a decorated version of your function which Queues excessive calls until the appropriate conditions are met.

 ## Example